CourtHive/tods-competition-factory/documentation/docs/apis/competition-engine-api.md

-  recoveryMinutes = 0, // optional - amount of time participants are given to recover between matchUps matchUpDailyLimits, // optional - policy declaration; SINGLES, DOUBLES and total limits per individual participant checkPotentialConflicts, // boolean - defaults to true - consider individual requests when matchUp participants are "potential" preserveScheduling, // boolean - defaults to false - do not overwrite and consider existing scheduled matchUp times });
+  recoveryMinutes = 0, // optional - amount of time participants are given to recover between matchUps matchUpDailyLimits, // optional - policy declaration; SINGLES, DOUBLES and total limits per individual participant checkPotentialConflicts, // boolean - defaults to true - consider individual requests when matchUp participants are "potential"
+});
 ```